project-awesome/project-awesome/CONCEPTS.md

 * outputType    MC vs free-response (for now) vs Parsons, match, ...
 * problemType  content of the question (convert between bases, order of ops)

-An instance of a question: a problemType, an outputType, values for
+An instance of a question will have:
+* a problemType
+* an outputType
+* values for each of the parameters (not just a range)
+* final wording (not necessarily stored with question since can be generated from above 3 items)
+* answer (again can be generated from top 3 items but perhaps useful to compute once and store)
-    each of the parameters, (not just a range) final wording, answer maybe later -- it will have a difficulty rating that is computing from the problemType, outputType, and the specific values of parameters
+*  maybe later: a difficulty rating that is computed from the problemType, outputType, and the specific values of parameters

-Each problemType has a default outputType, and other supported styles For example Change of Base is a problemType involving conversion between various bases (dec -> oct, etc.).
+Each problemType has a default outputType, and other supported styles

+  For example Change of Base is a problemType involving conversion between various bases (dec -> oct, etc.).
 The default outputType might be multiple choice but free-response is also supported.